dontrebootme/nomad-intro/SYSADVENT.md

 ## Understanding Nomad
 Nomad is built to be operationally simple.
 Let's spin up a local nomad cluster and dive in.

+Spin up local cluster
+Walk through Nomad server
+* what is does
+* how it does that (high level)
+* how you interact with it

+Nomad agent
+* what it does
+* how nomad server interacts with it

+Consul
+* what is does
+* how nomad interacts with it

+Service discovery?

+Sample:
+* deploy
+* system job
+* Scale
+* discover

+Spin down and clean up

+Conclude:
+Nomad cluster scheduler, joined with consul
+* small dependencies
+* lots of functionality
+* service discovery